 Many researchers perceived service quality as critical issue in the hospitality industry.
 Zeithaml (1998) defined service quality as the judgment of a customer about a product overall excellence.
 Service quality has a significant impact on the customer purchase intentions (Cronin & Taylor, 1992).
-Lee (1998) concluded that the perceived product and service quality had an effectione dustor PdD Facility and University influence.
+Lee (1998) concluded that the perceived product and service quality had an effect on customer satisfaction and directly influenced customer loyalty.

-If you want to remove the watermark, please register According to Zeithami et al., (1996), service quality leads to favorable behavioral intentions which in turn lead to customer retention.
+According to Zeithaml et al., (1996), service quality leads to favorable behavioral intentions which in turn lead to customer retention.
 Schmitt (2003) argued that if customers receive positive experiences about the service offer, satisfaction will occur naturally.
 Many researchers have showed that service quality perceived by customers will directly influence customers' satisfaction in the service firm.
-In restaurant industry which belongs to service industry, service quality is an important indicator to assess a service provider's Combined by PDF Combine (Unregistered Version). performance.
-Offering a high quality service is considered to be a visible way to create output satisfactione the well as not taiking leappetitive tad vantages and building a long-term relationship with customers.
+In restaurant industry which belongs to service industry, service quality is an important indicator to assess a service provider's performance.
+Offering a high quality service is considered to be a visible way to create customer satisfaction, as well as obtaining competitive advantages and building a long-term relationship with customers.
 Therefore, service quality has positive effect on customer satisfaction.